 These immunizations have no hidden evil side effects and you should err on the side of taking them unnecessarily than avoiding them.
 Better safe than sorry.

 A good insect repellent such as DEET is essential; DEET is effective in repelling mosquitoes.

 Malaria or Dengue Fever is a common disease in South East Asia the South Pacific and Northern Australia, and you may need to take prescription medicine to prevent malaria.

-You should discuss your travel plans with an experienced travel agent or a physician who specialises in travel medicine.
-Most cities and medium to large medical communities have MDs who specialise in this area.
+You should discuss your travel plans with an experienced travel agent or a physician who specializes in travel medicine.
+Most cities and medium to large medical communities have MDs who specialize in this area.

 Plan ahead, Stay Safe and enjoy your trip.